mlaikhram/MAL-Music-Bot/README.md

 mal: https://myanimelist.net/anime/{id}/
 yt: https://youtube.googleapis.com/youtube/v3/search?part=snippet&maxResults=10&q={query}&type=video&videoDuration=short&key=<API_KEY>

+fixers:
+ - <Discord ID of a user>
+ - ...
 ```
 Replace `<BOT_TOKEN>` with the token obtained from your own Discord Bot (More details on creating a Discord Bot can be found [here](https://discord.com/developers/docs/intro)).
 Replace `<API_KEY>` with an api key you own from Google's Youtube API (More details can be found [here](https://developers.google.com/youtube/v3/docs)).
+Fixers will be allowed to modify the bot's cached song map to help improve the quality and accuracy of music being played.
+This role should only be given to trusted users.

 Once this is set up, you can run the .jar file using the following command:
 ```